Benjamin144/Europe-s-Favorite-Stadiums/README.md

     1. As a Returning Visitor, I want to find out more about  the organisations brand and social awareness

         1. Would like to see alot of membership engagement and available content in the form of popular posts, blog posts, various articles, and newsfeeds
-        2. As the purpose of the site goals are not consistent at this early stage nevertheless will be introduced in the future.

     2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.

-        1. The navigation bar has an opportnity to contact me with a 'Call to action' as a Nav-item link to the Contact Page.
-        2. The visitor can then  fill out a form on the page or are told that alternatively they can message the organisation on social media.
+        1. The visitor can then  fill out a form on the page or are told that alternatively they can message the organisation on social media.
-        3. The footer contains links to the organisations Facebook, Twitter Reddit, Google, YouTube and Pinterest page as well as the organization's email.
+        2. The footer contains links to the organisations Facebook, Twitter Reddit, Google, YouTube and Pinterest page as well as the organization's email.
-        4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
+        3. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
-        5. The personal information section is set up to autofill
+        4. The personal information section is set up to autofill

     3. As a Returning Visitor, I want to find the links to various social media groups so that I can join and interact with others in the community.